 Well, Halloween is gone (though the candy may remain), the election is over (kinda) and Covid is still here.
 As we all wrestle with how we will celebrate holidays with family and friends, Palmetto Wine Sellers is here to help make your holiday wine buying easy.

 For starters, let's tackle the most wine-challenged holiday: Thanksgiving!

-First, if you are looking for that one perfect wine that will pair well with all the different types of food that will be served....forget it.
+First, if you are looking for that one perfect wine that will pair well with all the different types of food that will be served, forget it.
 From turkey (three ways) to ham to five kinds of vegetables and ten different casseroles (including three different green bean and at least two variations on mac and cheese), one wine selection doesn't stand a chance.

-If your group looks more like a gathering of the clans, just pick a couple of bottles each of white, red, and maybe rosé that won't break the bank and let everybody pick their poison.
-If your crowd is more subdued and and your table more like a nice dinner party than a cattle call, look for the better wines and champagnes.
+If your group looks more like a gathering of the clans, or you are convening on a Zoom call, just pick a couple of bottles each of white, red, and maybe rosé that won't break the bank and let everybody pick their poison.
+If your crowd is more subdued and your table is more like a nice dinner party than a cattle call, look for the better wines and champagnes.

 The Wine Guy